PallaviZade/PallaviZade/README.md

 - 👋 Hi, I’m @PallaviZade
-- 👀 I’m interested in Angular front end web devlopment
+- 👀 I’m interested in Angular frontend web devlopment
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : via linked in >> www.linkedin.com/in/pallavi-zade-37b787144
+                           or mails >> zade.pallavi01@gmail.com

 <!---
 PallaviZade/PallaviZade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.